chjj/bpkg/README.md

 ...
 ```

-The above will _flatten_ the dependency tree into one node_modules directory
+The above will deduplicate and include the dependency tree in a
-below `bcrypto`.
-Only what is needed to run the library will be included
-(READMEs, for example, are excluded).
-With the --collect-bindings option, all
+`node_modules` directory below `bcrypto`.
+With the --collect-bindings option,
-native bindings will be built and included in the tarball.
+all native bindings will be built and included in the tarball.

 This is extremely useful for packaging your project for something _other_ than
 NPM (an OS package manager, for example).